ebeaufay/threedtiles/README.md

 }, 100);
 ```

+This library provides several advantages over existing ones:
+- It correctly traverses tileset trees, whatever the structure.
+- It handles nested tileset.json files which are loaded on the fly (a tileset.json may point to other tileset.json files as its children).

 ## Caching
 Caching is automatically handled. the cache size is set to one tenth of the estimated device memory.